clayvaldez/Cyclistic-Bike-Share-Case-Study-Project/README.md

 * Create recommendations to help answer the questions/problem and grow the business.

 ## Data Findings
-In my data discovery, found out a list of insight that will help answer the three main question the company is asking for.
+During the data discovery phase, several key insights were identified that help address the company's three primary business questions:
+* Membership Composition
-* Annual Members make up of 89% of the company vs Casual riders with 11%.
+  * Annual Members account for 89% of total riders, while Casual Riders represent 11%.
+* Usage by Day of Week
-* Annaul Member use the Cyclistic bikes the most during the week Monday through Friday and falls off drastically on the weekends Vs Causal riders use Cyclistic bikes the most on the Weekends and are lower during the week.
+  * Annual Members primarily use Cyclistic bikes on weekdays Mon-Fri, with usage dropping significatly on weekends.
+In contrast, Casual Riders show peak usage on weekends and lower activity during the week.
+* Ride Duration
-* Annual Members have a lot lower average ride lenght with 11 minutes vs Causal Riders average ride lenght with 43 minutes.
+  * Annual Members have a substantially shorter average ride lenght with 11 minutes compared to Causual Riders with 43 minutes.
+Indicating different trip purposes.
-* The total of Annaul Members have been steadly decreasing from January to March vs Causal Riders increasing from January to March.
+* Seasonal Trends
+  * Annual Member ridership has steadily decreased from January to March, while Casual Riders have increased over the same period.
+* Station Preferences
-* The most popular start/end stations are different from Annaul Members and Causal Riders
+  * The most frequently used start and end stations differ between Annual Members and Casual Riders, suggesting distinct travel patterns and destinations.

 ## Conclusion
 The data shows a distinct usage patterns between Annual Members and Casual riders.
 Annual Members primarily use Cyclistic on weekdays, with an average ride duration of 11 minutes, indicating that their trips are largely point to point in nature.
 This pattern is consistent with commuting for transportation purposes.